Introduction

 CodeGraph is a local-first code-intelligence tool.
 It parses your codebase with tree-sitter, stores every symbol, edge, and file in a local SQLite database, and exposes the result as a queryable knowledge graph — over the Model Context Protocol (MCP), a CLI, and a TypeScript library.

-It exists to make AI coding agents — Claude Code, Cursor, Codex CLI, opencode, and Hermes Agent — answer structural questions without scanning files.
+It exists to make AI coding agents — Claude Code, Cursor, Codex CLI, opencode, Hermes Agent, Gemini CLI, Antigravity IDE, and Kiro — answer structural questions without scanning files.
 Instead of fanning out across grep, glob, and Read to reconstruct how code fits together, an agent queries a pre-built index and gets the answer in a handful of calls.

 Why it matters

 Section titled “Why it matters”When an agent explores a codebase, it spends most of its budget on discovery — finding the right files before it can read them.
-CodeGraph removes that step: symbol relationships, call graphs, and structure are already indexed.
+CodeGraph removes that step: it hands the agent the exact code it needs in one call, so symbol relationships, call graphs, and structure don’t have to be rebuilt file by file.

-Tested across 7 real-world open-source codebases (median of 4 runs per arm), giving an agent CodeGraph was on average:
+The universal win is surgical context and speed — fewer tool calls, faster answers, on every codebase.
+Tested across 7 real-world open-source codebases (median of 4 runs per arm), giving an agent CodeGraph meant, regardless of repo size:

 What’s in the graph